7 SAP Commerce Cloud Mistakes That Derail Projects — And How to Avoid Them

 Mistake 2: Skipping or Deferring Upgrades

 SAP releases major Commerce Cloud updates regularly.
-Each update includes security patches, performance improvements, new features, and bug fixes.
+Each one includes security patches, performance improvements, new features, and bug fixes.
 Skipping updates feels like it saves time.
-In reality, it creates a compounding problem: the longer you wait, the more updates stack up, and the harder the eventual upgrade becomes.
+In reality it creates a compounding problem.
+The longer you wait, the more updates stack up, and the harder the eventual upgrade becomes.

-After 2-3 skipped releases, the upgrade effort can be as large as the original implementation.
+After 2-3 skipped releases, the upgrade effort can rival the original implementation.
 Custom code that worked on version N may not compile on version N+3.
 Dependencies drift.
-Documentation becomes stale.
+Documentation goes stale.
 Testing effort multiplies.

 How to prevent it: Treat upgrades as routine maintenance, not projects.
 Budget 2-4 weeks per year for Commerce Cloud updates.
 Apply updates within one release cycle of availability.
-If you can’t upgrade that frequently, your customisation footprint is probably too large — which leads to Mistake 3.
+If you can’t upgrade that frequently, your customisation footprint is probably too large.
+Which brings us to Mistake 3.

 Mistake 3: Over-Customising the Platform

 Seventy-five per cent of ERP implementation projects get derailed (Gartner, 2024).
-Over-customisation is one of the most common causes — and it’s especially tempting with Commerce Cloud because the platform is so extensible.
+Over-customisation is one of the most common causes.

 Commerce Cloud’s extension framework makes it easy to modify almost anything.
 Too easy.
 Every custom extension is code you own, maintain, and test on every upgrade.
-Each extension adds to the upgrade burden, increases the testing surface area, and creates potential compatibility issues.
+Each one adds to the upgrade burden, increases the testing surface, and creates potential compatibility issues.

-The worst offenders: modifying core type system definitions, overriding standard controllers, and replacing OOTB (out-of-the-box) functionality with custom implementations that do essentially the same thing with minor differences.
+The worst offenders: modifying core type system definitions, overriding standard controllers, and replacing out-of-the-box functionality with custom implementations that do essentially the same thing with minor differences.

-How to prevent it: Before building any custom extension, ask: can this be achieved with standard configuration?
+How to prevent it: Before building any custom extension, ask: can this be done with standard configuration?
 If not, can we use AddOns or the Composable Storefront’s dependency injection instead of modifying core?
-Set a hard limit on the number of custom extensions — 10-15 is a reasonable target for a mid-complexity project.
-Document the business justification for every custom extension.
+Set a hard limit on custom extensions.
+I reckon 10-15 is a reasonable target for a mid-complexity project.
+Document the business justification for every single one.

-To understand how Spadoom helps organisations keep customisation lean while maximising platform capabilities, explore our SAP Commerce Cloud solution page.
+To understand how Spadoom helps organisations keep customisation lean while getting the most from the platform, explore our SAP Commerce Cloud solution page.

 Mistake 4: Vague or Unrealistic Business Requirements